-- 6. Place of service contact;
+- 6. Place of service contact; and

-- 7. Purpose of service contact, including:
+- 7. Purpose of service contact:

 - a.
-Personal outcomes addressed; and
+Personal outcomes addressed;

 - b.
+Content and outcome of service contact; and

+- c.
 Other issues addressed.

-- 8. Content and outcome of service contact.

-There must be case record entries corresponding to each recorded support coordination and direct service provider activity which relates to one of the personal outcomes.
+There must be case record entries corresponding to each recorded support coordination and direct service provider activity that relates to one of the personal outcomes.

 The service log entries need not be a narrative with every detail of the circumstances; however, all case notes must be clear as to who was contacted and what activity took place.
-Logs must be reviewed by the supervisor to ensure that all activities are appropriate in terms of the nature and time, and that documentation is sufficient.
-Services billed must clearly be related to the current POC.
+Logs must be reviewed by the supervisor to insure that all activities are appropriate in terms of the nature and time and that documentation is sufficient.